Upcoming Readings

 & rejoins the river & tree of life that courses through our veins

-& the wind races sharing in their joy and releaseleaves pumping through the wild hair of children
+& the wind races sharing in their joy and release

 as they chase their brethren--lion & lamb